elmtree-askmo/cloudcannon-app/content/learn/medicine/how-do-imaging-findings-influence-the-prognosis-of-hepatic-pathologies.md

 url: /learn/medicine/questions/how-do-imaging-findings-influence-the-prognosis-of-hepatic-pathologies
 score: -1.0
 related_article1:
-    id: 118046
+    id: 118039
     title: >-
-        What are the common challenges faced in imaging the hepatobiliary system?
+        How does the cost of CT imaging compare to MRI imaging for the hepatobiliary system?
-    subject: Medicine
+    subject: Health Studies
-    url: /learn/medicine/questions/what-are-the-common-challenges-faced-in-imaging-the-hepatobiliary-system
+    url: /learn/health-studies/questions/how-does-the-cost-of-ct-imaging-compare-to-mri-imaging-for-the-hepatobiliary-system
 related_article2:
-    id: 118033
+    id: 118042
     title: >-
-        What are the key imaging techniques used for the hepatobiliary system?
+        What role does contrast material play in CT and MRI imaging of the hepatobiliary system?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-key-imaging-techniques-used-for-the-hepatobiliary-system
+    url: /learn/medicine/questions/what-role-does-contrast-material-play-in-ct-and-mri-imaging-of-the-hepatobiliary-system
 related_article3:
-    id: 118042
+    id: 118044
     title: >-
-        What role does contrast material play in CT and MRI imaging of the hepatobiliary system?
+        What are the latest advancements in CT and MRI imaging technology for the hepatobiliary system?
     subject: Medicine
-    url: /learn/medicine/questions/what-role-does-contrast-material-play-in-ct-and-mri-imaging-of-the-hepatobiliary-system
+    url: /learn/medicine/questions/what-are-the-latest-advancements-in-ct-and-mri-imaging-technology-for-the-hepatobiliary-system
 related_article4:
-    id: 118037
+    id: 118038
     title: >-
-        How does CT imaging compare to MRI imaging in terms of accuracy for the hepatobiliary system?
+        What are the radiation risks associated with CT imaging of the hepatobiliary system?
     subject: Medicine
+    url: /learn/medicine/questions/what-are-the-radiation-risks-associated-with-ct-imaging-of-the-hepatobiliary-system
+related_article5:
+    id: 118047
+    title: >-
+        How do CT and MRI imaging techniques differ in terms of patient preparation and procedure time?
+    subject: Health Studies
-    url: /learn/medicine/questions/how-does-ct-imaging-compare-to-mri-imaging-in-terms-of-accuracy-for-the-hepatobiliary-system
+    url: /learn/health-studies/questions/how-do-ct-and-mri-imaging-techniques-differ-in-terms-of-patient-preparation-and-procedure-time
 ---

 &nbsp;